Chefs Notes

 Finishing The Chili

 The next thing to add into the pot is the tomato paste, which should be cooked for one to two minutes to remove some of its acidity.
-Finally, add in the beans, tomato purée, brown sugar, and water.
+Finally, add in the beans, tomato puree, brown sugar, and water.
 Bring the pot to a boil, put a lid on it, turn the heat to low and simmer the chili for twenty minutes.
 Taste it, and adjust the seasoning as needed.
-This recipe makes a thick chili.
-It was storming pretty bad when I made this, and I wanted something that would stick to my bones.
-However, if you want a more soup-like consistency, you can add double or even triple the water.
-You may need to adjust the amount of spices and seasoning slightly, but the extra water shouldn’t have too much effect on the flavour.

-Serving your Sausage and Black Bean Chili
+Serving Your Sausage and Black Bean Chili

 Black bean chili